 If you are romantically involved with someone who has bipolar disorder you may not know how to navigate the situation.
 It can be hard to support someone with a complicated problem if you are not well-informed about the illness and or the best ways to handle it.
-Dating someone with bipolar disorder means educating yourself about how you can be there for them and provide the care that can help them remain stable.
+Dating someone with bipolar disorder means two things:

 Learning About and Discussing the Illness

-An important part of dating someone with bipolar disorder is gaining as much knowledge as possible about the illness so that you aren’t confused or hurt by their behavior.
+An important part of dating someone with bipolar disorder is gaining as much knowledge as possible about the illness.
+This is so you aren’t confused or hurt by their behavior.
 If you don’t know much about bipolar disorder then you may find yourself overwhelmed by your partner’s actions that you don’t understand.
 Learning to recognize their symptoms and how they affect them can help you gain more insight into how they live with the illness.

 Educating yourself about bipolar disorder can mean reading books, articles or even talking to a therapist about the relationship.
 However, some of the best knowledge can come directly from your partner in finding out about how their illness affects them.
-It can be helpful for the relationship to discuss their past experiences with bipolar disorder including when they were diagnosed and how they are managing it through treatment or therapy.
+It can be helpful for the relationship to discuss their past experiences with bipolar disorder.
+This includes knowing when they were diagnosed and how they are managing it through treatment or therapy.

 Talking about the illness can make it easier for both partners to feel comfortable with the situation.
 Avoiding the subject will only cause more problems even if you feel that it’s taboo or too sensitive to discuss.
 Being open about discussing major issues can help you understand them better and help keep free up communication so they don’t feel they have to hide their problems.